×

 • Afrikaans is spoken as a national language in: South Africa.

 You will also get to know the continents where Malaysian and Afrikaans speaking countries lie.
-Based on the number of people that speak these languages, the position of Malaysian language is 54 and position of Afrikaans language is not available.
+Based on the number of people that speak these languages, the position of Malaysian language is 54 and position of Afrikaans language is 23.
 Find all the information about these languages on Malaysian and Afrikaans.

 Malaysian and Afrikaans Language History